The Fake “Delta Variant” and The Fourth Wave: Another Lockdown? Upcoming Financial Crash? Worldwide Economic and Social Sabotage?

 Is the Covid Agenda Part of A U.S. Hegemonic Project?

-Is the covid crisis engineered by the financial establishment and endorsed by the member states of the United Nations part of a hegemonic project, pertaining to control over strategic sectors of the global economy as described by the WEF director general Klaus Schwab.
+Is the covid crisis engineered by the financial establishment part of a hegemonic project, pertaining to control over strategic sectors of the global economy as described by the WEF director general Klaus Schwab.

 It’s an act of economic warfare?